Centre for Agricultural Engineering (CAE)

 Achievements of the centre

-- Research partnership with John Deere research centre in Iowa USA, which is working towards commercialisation of automation of farm equipment
+- Research partnership with John Deere research centre in Iowa USA has resulted in a world first commercialised plant-by-plant (See and Spray) farm equipment

 - ACIAR projects in India, Nepal, Bangladesh, Laos, Cambodia collaborating with international partners on soil and water efficiencies